-A) RE 6.1.a: ACEND-Required Core Competency B) RE 6.1.b: Learning objectives that state specific activities and qualitative or quantitative target measures that will be used to assess overall student achievement of core competency C) RE 6.1.c: Didactic courses and/or experiential learning in which assessment will occur D) RE 6.1.d: Individuals responsible for ensuring assessment occurs E) RE 6.1.e: Timeline for collecting formative and summative data F) RE 6.2: Data on achievement of learning outcomes, included date collected CRDN 3.1: Perform the Nutrition Care Process and use standardized nutrition language for individuals, groups and populations of differing ages and health status, in a variety of settings.
-100% of students will achieve a minimum score of 4 on CRDN 3.1 on the professional (summative) evaluation NUTR 582/583 Supervised Practice in Health Management Program director, nutrition and dietetics faculty and preceptors Every semester CRDN 3.2: Conduct nutrition focused physical assessment.
-100% of students will achieve a minimum score of 4 on CRDN 3.2 on the professional (summative) evaluation NUTR 582/583 Supervised Practice in Health Promotion Program director, nutrition and dietetics faculty and preceptors Every semester CRDN 3.3: Demonstrate effective communications skills for clinical and customer services in a variety of formats and settings.
-100% of students will achieve a minimum score of 4 on CRDN 3.3 on the professional (summative) evaluation NUTR 582/583 Supervised Practice in Health Promotion Program director, nutrition and dietetics faculty and preceptors Every semester
+A) RE 6.1.a: ACEND- Required Core Competency B) RE 6.1.b: Learning objectives that state specific activities and qualitative or quantitative target measures that will be used to assess overall student C) RE 6.1.c: Didactic courses and/or D) RE 6.1.d: Individuals responsible for E) RE 6.1.e: Timeline for collecting F) RE 6.2: Data on achievement

+achievement of core competency experiential ensuring formative of learning

+learning in which assessment will assessment occurs and summative outcomes, included date

+occur occurs data collected

+CRDN 3.1: Perform 100% of students will achieve a minimum score of 4 NUTR 582/583 Program Every Concetted

+Medical Nutrition on CRDN 3.1 on the professional (summative) Supervised director, semester

+Therapy by utilizing evaluation Practice in nutrition and

+the Nutrition Care Health dietetics

+Process and use Management faculty and

+standardized preceptors

+nutrition language

+for individuals,

+groups and

+populations of

+differing ages and

+health status, in a variety of settings.

+CRDN 3.2: Conduct 100% of students will achieve a minimum score of 4 NUTR 582/583 Program Every

+nutrition focused on CRDN 3.2 on the professional (summative) Supervised director, semester

+physical evaluation Practice in nutrition and Schlester

+assessment.
+Health dietetics

+Promotion